My Electrical Facial Experience with ZIIP - Here's What Happened

 An Editor’s Review of ZIIP, Margot Robbie’s Favorite Electrical Facial Toning Device

 Simon’s passion for skincare was spurred after she observed her sister conduct a science experiment on nectarines: over the course of a month, she moisturized six peaches using six different products.
 The winner?
 Humble and unassuming Lubriderm, Simon told The Cut.
 After attaining her aesthetician’s license years later, Simon was introduced to famed French spa Biologique Recherche and its Remodeling Face treatment, which uses four types of electrical currents to increase product absorption, lift and revitalize the skin.
 Instantly fascinated, Simon began conducting her own research on the dermatological benefits of electricity.
-Eventually, she learned that currents on the lower end of the electrical spectrum — specifically microcurrents and nanocurrents — mimic the body’s own bio-electricity and increase levels of adenosine triphosphate, or ATP.
+Eventually, she learned that currents on the lower end of the electrical spectrum—specifically microcurrents and nanocurrents—mimic the body’s own bio-electricity.

-So what exactly is ATP and what does it have to do with the ZIIP’s promise of a younger-looking face?
-Read on for our review of the ZIIP GX (now replaced with the ZIIP Halo, a more comprehensive device with advanced technology),, as well as its results after three weeks of regular use.
+Read on for our review of the ZIIP GX (now replaced with the ZIIP HALO, a more comprehensive device with advanced technology), as well as its results after three weeks of regular use.

 How Does ZIIP Work? - The Science Behind The Electrical Face Treatment

-Electrotherapy has been used in skincare since the ’70s, to tighten muscles, treat cellulite and flush excess fluid from cells.
+Electrotherapy has been used in skincare since the ’70s, to tighten muscles, reduce the appearance of cellulite and flush excess fluid from cells.
 Most electrotherapy falls under four main treatment types: Faradic, Galvanic, high frequency and microcurrent.

-Besides firming and wrinkle-busting effects resulting from the ZIIP’s stimulation of collagen and elastin production, the device also aids in lymphatic drainage, provides spot treatment of acne and curbs the production of pigment responsible for dark spots.
+Besides firming and wrinkle-busting effects resulting from the ZIIP’s stimulation of collagen production, the device also aids in lymphatic drainage, helping to reduce the appearance of spots and pigmentation.

 How to Use ZIIP